by Work the World

 Would you have considered arranging your trip independently?

 No, definitely not.
-I had never been abroad and Work the World gave me the confidence to do it.
+I had never been abroad, and Work the World gave me the confidence to do it.
 All I had to do was sort out my flights.

-That’s quite impressive that you went on a trip like this for your first time abroad!
+It’s pretty impressive that you went on a trip like this for your first time abroad!
 What made you want to go overseas on an experience like this?

 Jordan DewarI think because I had never been abroad before, I was just really curious.
 I just wanted to see what it would be like.